louis993546/Random-ideas/A better housing company/README.md

 - Landlords can be very unpredictable/lazy
 - Usually no easy way to communicate with roommates, landlords, and neighbors
 - Contracts & Terms & Conditions are usually very hard to understand
-- Fee are often not completely discoded
+- Fee are often not completely disclosed

 ## What I think could be the solution

 <b>A housing company that owns & maintains apartments through out the city</b>

-- I don't think making another website that connect tennent and landlords together is gonna solve anything (read xkcd ??)
+- I don't think making another website that connect tenant and landlords together is gonna solve anything (i.e. [xkcd 927](https://xkcd.com/927/))
 - I think what Medici (QUATERS specifically) and Neon Wood has been doing is a step in the right direction
   - What I like
     - Information of the living environment documented online
-    - Looking to improvement the atmosphere (i.e. Community building)
+    - Looking to improvement the atmosphere (i.e. Community forming)
+    - Decent outreach team (quick responses mostly)
   - What I don't like
     - Somewhat false advertising on the price
+      - Radio tax not included
+      - Fixes not really included
+      - Admin fee not included
-    - Lack of actual personal connection with their tennens, e.g. bad maintenance speed
+    - Lack of actual personal connection with their tenant, e.g. bad maintenance speed
 - What I would do exactly
   - Rent out apartments through out the city